russelg/radio2/README.md

 ## Installation Instructions

-- Install icecast (2.4.1 or above)
+- Install `icecast` (2.4.1 or above).
-- Make sure you have working installation of python 3 if not get it installed
+- Make sure you have working installation of Python 3.6 or higher, if not install it.
-- Create a virtualenv with command : python -m venv venv
+- Create a virtualenv: `python -m venv venv`.
 - Activate virtualenv
-  - Windows : venv\Scripts\activate
+  - Windows : `venv\Scripts\activate`
-  - Mac and Ubuntu : . venv/bin/activate
+  - Mac and Ubuntu : `. venv/bin/activate`
-- Install dependencies : pip install -r requirements.txt
+- Install dependencies: `pip install -r requirements.txt`

 ## Running the radio